jn-programutveckling/project-model/README.md

 ## Usage

 To use this project model, start with downloading or cloning this repository.
+You can also read it online on GitHub.
+The starting point for the project model itself is the file *model/README.md*.
+From there, there are more specific documents in the *model* directory to read depending on what you're interested in.

+The *templates* directory is currently unused.

 ## Licensing